What Is Butyrate and What Are Its Health Benefits?

 Bowel cancer, also known as colorectal cancer, is a major health burden in the western world and our diet is largely to blame.
 A diet low in dietary fiber affects the bacteria in your gut.
 Your colonocytes need butyrate for energy, and if they have no energy, they can’t work.

 If the cells lining your gut are unable to work, cells associated with tumor progression can thrive.
 These give off inflammatory signals and lead to tumor development.
-So, low dietary fiber means reduced butyrate production, and is a risk factor for bowel cancer.
+So, low dietary fiber means reduced butyrate production and is a risk factor for bowel cancer.

 Butyrate is also a histone deacetylase inhibitor.
 Histone deacetylase is an enzyme produced in most cancers.
 Because butyrate is an inhibitor, it causes cells to, in effect, commit suicide, a process known as apoptosis.
-So, it can stop cancer cells developing altogether.
+So, it can stop cancer cells from developing altogether.